How to use Sygic offline - without using internet data?

 - Fuel prices/parking prices – in countries where this price data is available, it will only be loaded and shown in the gas station and parking lot details when an internet connection is available

-- Voice search - an internet connection is required for voice input in some cases
+- Voice search - an internet connection may be required for voice input in some cases

-Together, these last four features should use no more than a few megabytes of data per hour while our app is open.
+Together, these last five features should use no more than a few megabytes of data per hour while our app is open.